jupyterlite/jupyterlite/docs/migration.md

 `@jupyterlab/services`.
 This drive is now provided as the default drive via `IDefaultDrive`.

+The `ContentsAPI` and `ServiceWorkerContentsAPI` classes now take an `options` object as the arguments.

 #### `@jupyterlite/licenses`

 The `Licenses` class, used for managing licenses in the browser, has seen its API